younan-marietherese/Arabic-Event-Management-Chatbot-/README.md

 **Arabic Event Management Chatbot**

-Project: Developed an intelligent chatbot that can provide structured event recommendations and extract details about events from Arabic text input.
-Implemented a command-line interface in addition to a Gradio interface for user interaction.
-Sentiment analysis and feedback gathering were combined to assess and enhance the user experience.
+- Developed an intelligent chatbot that can provide structured event recommendations and extract details about events from Arabic text input.

-Key Contributions:
+- Implemented a command-line interface in addition to a Gradio interface for user interaction.

+- Sentiment analysis and feedback gathering were combined to assess and enhance the user experience.

+*Key Contributions*

 • Used cutting-edge NLP algorithms to extract event data (Title, Date, Time, and Location) from unstructured Arabic text.